Blackwise123/CIS-25-Midterm/README.md

 - Program that declares and initializes variables of different data types.

 ### Part 4: Logical Operators and IF Statements
--**check()**: check three numbers in the array which is biggest using nested if statement and return the largest int.
+- **check()**: check three numbers in the array which is biggest using nested if statement and return the largest int.
 - Program to check if the year is leap year using logical operator

 ### Part 5: Switch Case